Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 In the case of using long-setting glue, secure all the parts with masking tape or pins and position the assembly on a flat surface under load.

-Let the glue sit this way making sure that the fuselage is straight.
+Let the glue sit this way, ensuring the fuselage is straight.

 Part 1.1: Pure Glider?

-Similar to its predecessor, the Brah allows you to build the same fuse in a powered, non-powered, or universal.
+Similar to a predecessor, the Brah allows you to build the same fuse in a powered, non-powered, or universal.

 It’s up to you!

-The powered version in the pictures pictured above uses the F5K powerset with a 6×4 prop
+The powered version pictured above uses the F5K powerset with a 6×4 prop.

-For the unpowered version, pictured below, skip the FO part to make the sanding easier.
+For the unpowered version, pictured below, skip the FO part to make your sanding easier.

 Part 2: The Vertical Fin

-This part assembly is very straightforward, just position the parts right.
+This part assembly is very straightforward – just position the parts correctly.

 Part 3: The Wing & Final Assembly

-Before assembling the wing we recommend deciding on the servo installation options.
+Before assembling the wing, decide on servo installation options.

 Please, check the original Shaka Assembly Guide to see what the standard and low-drag options are.